 Coaching Market Size and Growth

-The coaching market comprises hundreds of thousands of service providers who bill customers based on the scope and niche of projects.
+The coaching market comprises hundreds of thousands of service providers who bill customers based on the scope of work and the pricing of the coaching niche itself.

 Clients, instead, are composed of individuals and companies looking for help in achieving a goal.
 Some examples include improving relationship communication, changing careers, and improving employee productivity.